 What is Engrosser’s Script?

-Engrosser’s Script is a style of calligraphy that was developed and produced during the late 1800s and early 1900s in the United States of America.
-Its core characteristics are similar to its primary influence—a number of English handwriting variations known collectively as “English Roundhand”.
-It is a cursive, Latin-alphabet-based calligraphic script executed with a steel pen point inside of an oblique penholder.
-The forms are generally forward-leaning 35-40° from vertical, although more extreme varieties of slant in each direction do occur.
+Engrosser’s Script is an American style of calligraphy developed during the late nineteenth century.
+Its core characteristics are similar to those of its primary influence—a number of English handwriting variations known collectively as “English Roundhand”.
+It is a cursive, Latin-alphabet-based calligraphic script executed with a steel pen inside of an oblique penholder.
+The forms generally lean 35°-40° forward from vertical, although extreme varieties of slant in each direction do occur.

-Engrosser’s Script differs from its predecessor in a few unique ways:
+Engrosser’s Script differs from English Roundhand in a few unique ways:

-- ES is not a ‘cursive’ script in the way that it is created.
-The letters are assembled with a variety of strokes between which the pen is lifted from the paper.
-This is known as ‘modularity‘ and thus implies a modular nature of the script.
+- ES is not a “cursive” script in the true sense.
+The letters are assembled strokes between which the pen is lifted from the paper.
+This is known as “modularity,” and implies a modular nature of the script.

 - There is an inherent angularity in the stroke shapes present in specimens of fine Engrosser’s Script which contrasts heavily when compared to English Roundhand from centuries prior.
 This angularity is most common in the interior structures of the rounded forms (a, c, d, e, &c.) and is thus referred to as “interior angularity.”

 - Engrosser’s Script’s aesthetic qualities are somewhat determined by the abilities of a steel pen point—a writing instrument that was uncommon before the 1800s.
-Certain common strokes in ES are
+Certain strokes in ES are

 Many people are confused about the differences between “Engrosser’s Script” and other names for apparently similar styles of calligraphy.
 The distinctions between a few of the most common aliases used in place of Engrosser’s Script are simple to outline.